The ‘home sharing economy’ has grown rapidly in recent years and regulations have failed to keep up.

 Online Travel Agencies update:

-The BHA recently discussed online booking with stakeholders at a roundtable meeting on digital issues.
+Earlier this year the BHA discussed online booking with stakeholders at a roundtable meeting on digital issues.
 It was apparent that venues of all sizes continue to experience a market in which businesses, as well as consumers, are faced with a lack of competition and transparency.

-The BHA responded to the Competition and Market Authority’s (CMA) Digital Comparison Tools Market Study, answering a variety of questions on consumer use of DCTs and their expectations, as well as the effects on suppliers and competition.
-The BHA response focussed on OTAs and the anti-competitive effects, as well as detriment to consumers.
+The BHA responded to the Competition and Market Authority’s (CMA) yearlong Market Study of DCTs, answering a variety of questions on consumer use of DCTs and their expectations, as well as the effects on suppliers and competition.
+The BHA response focused on OTAs and the anti-competitive effects, as well as detriment to consumers.